-Retrieving the database connection URL
+Retrieving the database name and connection URL

-Derby does not have a built-in function that returns the name of the database.
-However, you can use DatabaseMetaData to return the connection URL of any local Connection.
+To retrieve the database name, invoke the SYSCS_UTIL.SYSCS_GET_DATABASE_NAME() system function, as documented in the Derby Reference Manual.
+You can also use DatabaseMetaData to return the connection URL of any local Connection.

 '''

 / in java /

 String myURL = conn.getMetaData().getURL();

 '''